 Different ways to heat sake

-When it comes to heating sake at home, you will have a number of methods to choose from, including the stove, kettle and the microwave.
+When it comes to heating sake at home, you will have several methods to choose from, including the stove, kettle, and microwave.
 Here we will explain the necessary steps for each.

 Before continuing, it would be wise for you to have a liquid thermometer beforehand so that you can match the temperature with that stated on the bottle label.

 As previously mentioned, do not overheat your sake.
 Doing so could ruin the flavors and aroma.

 Fill the decanter 90% of the way with sake and put plastic shrink wrap over the opening to prevent the aroma from escaping during the heating process.
 Put a pot onto the stove and place the decanter inside of the pot.
 Put just enough water in the pot for the decanter to be 50% emerged.

-Remove the decanter, put the stove on and wait for the water to boil.
-Once the water is boiling turn the stove off and place the decanter back into the pot.
-Keep the decanter in for 2 to 3 minutes at a time while checking the temperature with a thermometer until it reaches the right temperature.
+Remove the decanter, put the stove on, and wait for the water to boil.
+Once the water is boiling, turn the stove off and place the decanter back into the pot.
+Keep it there for 2 to 3 minutes at a time while checking the temperature with a thermometer until it reaches the right temperature.

-Warming sake via the microwave method is not recommended by serious sake enthusiasts.
-Firstly, many believe that the rapid heating from microwaves will cause some of the more subtle flavors and aroma to be lost.
-Secondly, it’s very easy to overheat the sake so you will have to stop the microwave frequently to do a temperature check.
+Warming sake with a microwave is a method not recommended by serious sake enthusiasts.
+Firstly, many believe that the rapid heating caused by microwaves will cause some of the more subtle flavors and aroma to be lost.
+Secondly, it’s very easy to overheat the sake, so you will have to stop the microwave frequently to do a temperature check.